 Decision Point Key Assessment Indicators Admission Traditional Admission Does the applicant demonstrate potential for graduate study?
 Does the applicant demonstrate potential for ethical, reflective, professional practice in diverse communities?
 GPA (3.0 based upon last 2 years undergraduate study preferred; 3.4 GPA from a regionally accredited graduate program in psychology, education or a related field based on a minimum of 18 hours) Professional/Faculty letters of recommendations (2) Faculty interview ratings Written statement of professional experiences Completion of 3 credit hours of coursework in research and evaluation or statistics Matriculation (after completion of the 1 st semester) Does the candidate demonstrate knowledge, skills, and dispositions necessary for successful performance in the graduate program?
-Applicants must meet the following matriculation criteria in order to be admitted to degree candidacy: Cumulative GPA of 3.0+ in their first semester (minimum of 6 credits) Candidates must not receive two grades below "B-" or a grade of "F" in any of the four designated courses.
+Applicants must meet the following matriculation criteria in order to be admitted to degree candidacy: 1.
+Cumulative GPA of 3.0+ in their first semester (minimum of 6 credits) 2.
+Candidates must not receive two grades below "B-" or a grade of "F" in any of the four designated courses.
 Candidates who do so are automatically withdrawn from graduate study and not permitted to take graduate level courses in the program.
-Faculty evaluation of professional functioning (work characteristics/dispositions) Practicum in School Psychology: School-Based Does the candidate demonstrate knowledge, skills, and dispositions necessary for practicum?
+3. Faculty evaluation of professional functioning (work characteristics/dispositions) Practicum in School Psychology: School-Based Does the candidate demonstrate knowledge, skills, and dispositions necessary for practicum?
 Documentation of the Candidate Evaluation and Feedback Form - Year 1 of the following: Cumulative GPA of 3.0+ 80% or greater on all Florida Educator Accomplished Practices Key Assessments completed in Year 1 Faculty evaluation of professional functioning (work characteristics/dispositions) Signed log documenting completion of required 35 hours of course-related field experiences Successful completion of prerequisite or enrollment in corequisite coursework: PSY 700, 710, 715, 735, 750 Practicum in School Psychology: Applied Skills Does the candidate demonstrate knowledge, skills, and dispositions necessary for third year practicum?
 Documentation of the Candidate Evaluation and Feedback Form - Year 2 of the following: Cumulative GPA of 3.0+ 80% or greater on all Florida Educator Accomplished Practices Key Assessments completed in Year 2 Faculty evaluation of professional functioning (work characteristics/dispositions) Successful completion of prerequisite or enrollment in corequisite coursework: PSY 755, 770, 780, 782, 784, 786, 792, 800 Practicum supervisor's ratings of candidate's practicum performance in Practicum in School Psychology: School-Based (PSY 800) (Candidate achieves ratings of 80% or higher in each domain)

 Decision Point Key Assessment Indicators Internship Does the candidate demonstrate knowledge, skills and dispositions necessary for the internship?
 Documentation of the Candidate Evaluation and Feedback Form - Year 3 of the following: 1.
 Cumulative GPA of 3.0+ 2.
 80% or greater on all Florida Educator Accomplished Practices Key Assessments completed in Year 3 3.
 Faculty evaluation of professional functioning (work characteristics/dispositions) 4.
 Successful completion of prerequisite coursework: PSY 760, 800, 805 5.
 Practicum supervisor's ratings of candidate's practicum performance in Practicum in School Psychology: School-Based (PSY 800) and Applied Skills (PSY 805) (Candidate achieves ratings of 80% or higher in each domain) Degree Conferral Has the candidate demonstrated the knowledge, skills, and dispositions necessary for professional practice?
-Final Internship Portfolio Review and Program Performance Evaluation Internship Portfolio Artifacts include: a.
-Psychoeducational Evaluation Report b.
-Case Study - Academic (includes impact on student learning) c.
-Case Study - Behavioral (includes impact on student learning) d.
-Consultation/Collaboration Audio-recording e.
-School-Based MTSS Project f.
-Florida Teacher Certification Examination -Subject Area Test in School Psychology (SAE) (passing scores required) g.
-PRAXIS II School Psychologist Test (completion of examination in fall with passing score; completion of second administration in winter if failing score obtained in Fall) h.
-Field Supervisor evaluation of internship competencies (Final Internship Evaluation) i.
-Final Internship log documenting a minimum of 1200 hours Follow-up Has the program adequately prepared graduates for ethical, reflective, professional practice in diverse communities?
+Internal Final Internship Portfolio Review and Program Performance Evaluation Internship Portfolio Artifacts include: Internship Portfolio Artifacts include: ihe a.
+Psychoeducational Evaluation Report lls, and b.
+Case Study - Academic (includes impact on student learning) rcessary c.
+Case Study - Behavioral (includes impact on student learning) Follow-up Has the program adequately prepared graduates for ethical, reflective, professional practice in diverse communities?
 Follow-up survey of graduates Follow-up survey of graduates' employers